 Women in medieval society

-Miniature of an abbess kneeling at the feet of the Virgin and Child, from 'The Shaftesbury Psalter'View images from this item (1)
+An illustration of an abbess kneeling at the feet of the Virgin and Child, from the Shaftesbury Psalter (Lansdowne MS 383, f.
+165v)View images from this item (3)

-Miniature of the procession of Queen Isabella, from Jean Froissart's ChroniquesView images from this item (1)
+An illustration of the procession of Queen Isabella of Bavaria into Paris, from a volume of Jean Froissart's Chronicles (Harley MS 4379, f.
+3r)View images from this item (1)

 The two main alternatives for a medieval woman were to marry, or to 'take the veil' and become a nun.
 Almost all female orders required women to live behind the walls of a monastery or within an individual cell, living a life of contemplation, prayer and work.
 Though the appeal of this way of life might be difficult to grasp today, for a medieval woman, one of its attractions must have been freedom from the dangers of childbearing.

 Most women, however, were married, usually as teenagers.
 Afterwards, they were responsible for managing the household, whether this was a great castle or a small peasant hovel.

 An illustration of the marriage of Melusine and Raymondin, from a copy of Jean d'Arras' Roman de Melusine (Harley MS 4418, f.
 36r)View images from this item (2)

 Wealthy women had servants, who assisted them with cooking, cleaning and childcare, and so were left time to engage in other pursuits.
 Popular diversions for aristocratic women included religious activities, hunting, dancing and playing games.

 A marginal illustration of women hunting rabbits, from the Queen Mary Psalter (Royal MS 2 B VII, f.
 155v)View images from this item (6)